nikkorn/mistreevous/README.md

 ```

 ### Parallel
 This composite node will update each child node concurrently.
-It will move to the `SUCCEEDED` state if all of its children have moved to the `SUCCEEDED` state and will move to the `FAILED` state if any of its children move to the `FAILED` state.
-This node will remain in the `RUNNING` state if any of its children are in the `RUNNING` state.
+It will move to the `SUCCEEDED` state if all of its children have moved to the `SUCCEEDED` state and will move to the `FAILED` state if any of its children move to the `FAILED` state, otherwise it will remain in the `RUNNING` state.
 [Example](https://nikkorn.github.io/mistreevous-visualiser/index.html?example=parallel)

 *MDSL*